Here’s a look at the terrorist bombings that occurred in London on July 7, 2005, killing 52 people and injuring more than 700.

 - A train just outside the Liverpool Street station, killing seven people.

 - A train just outside the Edgware Road station, killing six people.

 - A train traveling between King’s Cross and Russell Square stations, killing 26 people.

-9:47 a.m. - The fourth suicide bomb explodes on a double-decker bus at Tavistock Place, killing 13 people.
+9:47 a.m. - A fourth suicide bomb explodes on a double-decker bus at Tavistock Place, killing 13 people.

-12:00 p.m. - British Prime Minister Tony Blair declares in a public statement the “barbaric” London blasts are terrorist attacks and were designed to coincide with the G8 summit in Scotland.
+12:00 p.m. - British Prime Minister Tony Blair declares in a public statement the “barbaric” London blasts were likely terrorist attacks.

-July 13, 2005 - Three of the four suicide bombers are identified as Shahzad Tanweer (Aldgate), Hasib Hussain (Tavistock Square), and Mohammed Sadique Khan (Edgeware Road).
+July 13, 2005 - Three of the four suicide bombers are identified as Shehzad Tanweer (Aldgate), Hasib Hussain (Tavistock Square), and Mohammed Siddique Khan (Edgware Road).

-July 14, 2005 - The fourth bomber is identified as Germain Morris Lindsay, responsible for the King’s Cross/Russell Square attack.
+July 14, 2005 - The fourth bomber is identified as Germaine Morris Lindsay, responsible for the King’s Cross/Russell Square attack.

 July 7, 2009 - The 7 July Memorial honoring the victims is unveiled in Hyde Park on the fourth anniversary of the bombings.

 May 6, 2011 - A British coroner report is released clearing the emergency services of failing to respond quickly enough to the bombings.